-In this installation of Customizing Bluebeam Revu 2018, we’ll take a look at Panels in Revu.
-Panels are in-depth Revu features which require special interfaces.
-Panels are hidden behind their icons found in the toolstrips to the top, left and right sides of the interface.
+In this installation of Customizing Bluebeam Revu 2019, we’ll take a look at Panels in Revu.
+Panels are in-depth Revu features that require special interfaces.
+Panels are hidden behind their icons and found by default on the left-hand side of the interface.
+They can be re-positioned to sit at the bottom or right of the interface.
 Click on one of these icons to hide or reveal the panel.

 - A toolbar will always have a string of dots (……) near its top or left side called a handle.

-- After clicking on a tool, the Dynamic Properties bar often becomes active.
+- After clicking on a toolbar icon, the dynamic Properties Toolbar becomes active.

 Certain panels will be visible in the Revu interface by default, depending on the Profile you are using.
 You can enable or disable them to your liking from Window > Panels.
 This menu also provides a helpful reference for each panel’s keyboard shortcut.

 Once a panel is enabled, there are many different ways that you can place or even combine them:

 - Click and drag any panel icon to the left, right or bottom of the interface.

 - Click and drag a panel to the center of the interface and then release it to create a floating panel.
 Floating panels act like separate windows, i.e. they become separate from the Revu interface.

 - Click and drag additional panel icons into the floating panel.

 - Drag panel icons over any open panel, and you will see a circle with four arrows.
 Move your panel icon over one of the arrows, and the panel will be split in your chosen direction.
 In this way, you can have multiple panels open at the same time.